ntua-unit-of-control-and-informatics/jaqpot-r-sdk/README.md

 # jaqpotr
-This repository contains the R wrappers
+This repository contains the finalized  R client for jaqpot